+- being over friendly with children

+- having favourites

-- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language.
+- · taking photographs of children on their mobile phone, contrary to school policy

+- · engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

+- humiliating children

-Canonbury Primary School believes it is crucial that any such concerns, including those which do not meet the allegation/harm threshold are shared responsibly and confidentially with the right person, and recorded and dealt with appropriately.
+We believe it is crucial that any such concerns, including those which do not meet the allegation/harm threshold are shared responsibly and confidentially with the right person, and recorded and dealt with appropriately.
 This will also protect staff from potential false allegations or misunderstandings.

-Canonbury Primary School chool's low-level concerns policy is also set out within the staff code of conduct as per KCSIE 2022.
+Our low-level concerns policy is also set out within the staff code of conduct as per KCSIE 2024